 My approach to your ceremony — Couples who come to me are best described as spiritual,not religious.
-If that applies to you, you want a unique experience, a truly personal ceremony that celebrates your love and honors the commitment of marriage without any religious affiliation.
+If that applies to you, you want a unique experience, a truly personal ceremony that celebrates your love and honors the commitment of marriage without any specific religious affiliation.
 You are my ideal couple!
 I cater to the unchurched.

 What if you do want a religious feel to your ceremony?

 Some couples want a ceremony that includes religious elements to affirm their own beliefs.
 Some feel that including religious elements will make their parents and grandparents more comfortable with a ceremony not being held in a church or synagogue.